On the cluster admission problem for cloud computing: Empirical Evaluation

+We now compare the utilization of our policies to the industry baseline zeroth moment policy.
 The results are summarized in Table \ref{table2}.
-The zeroth moment policy obtains its best result with a threshold of $t=10,644$, i.e. new deployments are accepted whenever less than $10,644$ would be active in case of acceptance.
-This results in an average utilization of $59.2\%$ over the lifetime of the cluster.
-The first moment policy with threshold $t=14,262$ increases the utilization by $8.1$ percentage points to $67.3\%$.
-This constitutes a relative increase in utilization of $13.6\%$ over the zeroth moment policy.
-The resulting savings in hardware are an invaluable competitive edge for the provider.
-Similarly, the second moment policy with threshold $\rho=0.1063$ achieves a utilization of $67.5\%$, a relative improvement of $14\%$.
-With these thresholds, the overwhelming number of simulated clusters produce a scale out rejection rate of $0$, i.e., during the lifetime of a cluster, no scale out is rejected.
-On the flip side, in a few runs, too many very large, long lived deployments are accepted in the beginning of a clusters lifetime, leading to mass rejections months or even years in the future.
-Since this happens early in a clusters lifetime when not much is known about deployments, the difference between first and second moment policies is relatively small.
+The zeroth moment policy obtains its best result with a threshold of $t=8,864$, i.e., new deployments are accepted whenever less than $8,864$ would be active in case of acceptance.
+This results in an average utilization of $50.45\%$ over the lifetime of the cluster.
+The first moment policy with threshold $t=14,223$ increases the utilization by $15.74$ percentage points to $66.19\%$.
+This constitutes a relative increase in utilization of $31.2\%$ over the zeroth moment policy.
+Similarly, the second moment policy with threshold $\rho=0.112$ achieves a utilization of $67.32\%$, a relative improvement of $33.44\%$.